tomchatting/pixel/README.md

 ## Todo:
 * Provide an upload interface for posts
-* Allow for Disqus integration out of the box
+* Add Disqus integration out of the box
 * Add validation to the text parser
+* Add categories for posts ‡
+* Add pages support ‡

+‡ Feature will be added subject to not hindering performance

 # LICENSE
 Copyright (c) 2010 Thomas Chatting